nstanford5/ERC20/ERC20.md

 This program will implement an ownership database of our token.
 There will not be any external token transfers, we'll save that for the next iteration.

 ## Who are the users in our application?
-There must be one ```Participant``` to deploy the contract and the other users are best defined as `API`.
+There must be one ```Participant``` to deploy the contract and the other users are best defined as `API`s.

 ## What are the steps of the program?
 The program will first accept the token metadata and parameters and then allow our `API` member functions to be called indefinitely.
-This means we'll use the mighty parallelReduce with some special considerations.
+This means we'll use the mighty parallelReduce with special considerations.

 Let's define our users.
 ###### index.rsh